nabu-platform/glue-selenese/README.md

-Adds a method `selenese()` that can take a HTML file created by the selenium IDE.
+Adds a method `selenese()` that can run an HTML file created by the selenium IDE.

 Note: